 Welcome!
 The Santa Cruz Mountains Art Center (SCMAC) supports and encourages the arts through education, exhibition and cultural activities.
-Explore our site to find art classes and speciality workshops.
+Explore our site to find art classes and specialty workshops.
 Join us for good times and friendships through art.

 July – December, 2014

 The SCMAC newsletter is now available.